Alize Cornet’s Code Violation At U.S. Open Sparks Controversy

 The 2018 Women’s Tennis Association (WTA) states that “a player can only change clothes during the end of a set, or during a medical timeout, in an off-court location.”

-The first code violation to a player serves only as a warning, so Cornet did not lose any points over the decision, but many felt the principal that women must remove themselves from the court to make a quick shirt change has led to frustration on the part of Cornet.
+The first code violation to a player serves only as a warning, so Cornet did not lose any points over the decision, but many felt the principle that women must remove themselves from the court to make a quick shirt change has led to frustration on the part of Cornet.

-This morning, the official US Open Tennis account on Twitter issued their own statement on the matter, stating that Cornet’s decision to quickly fix her shirt was not a code violation.
+This morning, the official U.S. Open Tennis account on Twitter issued their own statement on the matter, stating that Cornet’s decision to quickly fix her shirt was not a code violation.

 US Open Statement on Change of Attire Policy pic.twitter.com/Kt7EcuPz1S